aerosol/wb/doc-food/docs/usage.md

 done
 ```

+> :scream_cat: But I really want to run a web server locally!

+Use one, use any.
+E.g. you can run `python -m http.server` in your [[build root]].
+Just make sure the generated site knows about the domain you're serving
+it from, in this case `http://0.0.0.0:8000` (see the third argument desciption in the section below).

 ## Generate for the internets

 If you wish to deploy your site, you need to provide `wb gen` with a third